• Skip to primary navigation

 This coconut rice recipe is the perfect side dish that can go with pretty much anything.
 I like to meal prep a batch for dinner one night as a side dish.
 Then we use it in bowls for the next few days lunches and/or dinners.
 Here are a few ideas.

-Serve with soy sauce flavors in teriyaki salmon stir fry, teriyaki chicken kabobs, or my popular marinated portobello mushrooms recipe.
-I have a recipe for homemade teriyaki sauce that pairs well too.
+Serve with soy sauce flavors in teriyaki salmon stir fry, teriyaki chicken kabobs, topped with my favorite recipe for homemade teriyaki sauce.
+Some coconut rice would be lovely stuffed into some ground beef lettuce wraps or under my popular marinated portobello mushrooms recipe as well!

 side view of coconut rice in a bowl with instant pot in background